Vinyl Flooring Fitting Cost

 You may find you need to buy more planks or tiles to account for wastage too.
 Plus, the bigger the room, the more materials you’ll need.
 Tiles and planks usually come in one square metre packs, so even if you need just one extra piece to fit a space, you’ll need to buy a whole pack.

-Type of Vinyl Fooring
+Type of Vinyl Flooring

 The type of vinyl flooring you choose will affect how much you pay.
 Vinyl is an affordable floor covering, but there is a big price difference per square metre between basic and luxury vinyl styles.
-Some vinyl floor coverings are self-adhesive, others will need adhesive to lay them down.
-So, these costs are worth some thought.

 Quality of Underlay

 Just as there are different types of vinyl flooring, there are different types of underlay you can buy.
 And these do differ in price.
 Some are designed specifically for LVT flooring or for use with underfloor heating.
-Some have a damp proof membrane, thermal backing or sound proofing, or a combination of all three.
+Some have a damp proof membrane, thermal backing or soundproofing, or a combination of all three.
 For the best warmth and comfort, you may want to spend more on a quality underlay.

 roll of underlay